Security over licences

 We will consider requests for individual approval via a written application explain why the charge is excluded from the open permission and information requested in the open permission’s notification requirement.
 In any particular case we reserve the right to call for other information deemed necessary.

-Applications should emailed to email@example.com or in writing to Nic Rogers.
+Applications should emailed to email@example.com.